azkadz/azkadz/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I'm Azka (he/him) and I'm a second-year Engineering Science student at the University of Oxford! 📚
+I'm Azka (he/him) and I'm a third-year Engineering Science student at the University of Oxford! 📚